dronelektron/respawn-unlocker/README.md

 # Respawn Unlocker

-Allows you to remove invisible walls and add crates near the spawn zone at the end of the round.
+Allows you to unlock respawn at the end of the round:

+* Remove invisible walls
+* Add crates

 ### Supported Games